vivekvishal011/aws-assignment/README.md

 --> Delete Volumes (if any)

 #Assignment starts..\
+# EC2--->
+Amazon Elastic Compute Cloud (EC2) is a part of Amazon.com's cloud-computing platform, Amazon Web Services (AWS), that allows users to rent virtual computers on which to run their own computer applications.
+EC2 encourages scalable deployment of applications by providing a web service through which a user can boot an Amazon Machine Image (AMI) to configure a virtual machine, which Amazon calls an "instance", containing any software desired.
+A user can create, launch, and terminate server-instances as needed, paying by the second for active servers – hence the term "elastic".
+EC2 provides users with control over the geographical location of instances that allows for latency optimization and high levels of redundancy.\

 1. login into the AWS console and search for ec2 or In the console go to service and choose ec2.\
 2. From there go to or choose LAUNCH INSTANCE.
  <img width="1278" alt="Screenshot 2023-04-18 at 10 58 18 PM" src="https://user-images.githubusercontent.com/88605079/232866081-e10a1ccd-877a-4c35-b4c3-bbeb5cb5faff.png">